stytchauth/stytch-nextjs-pages-router-example/README.md

 This project uses Stytch's [Next.js SDK](https://stytch.com/docs/sdks/javascript-sdk) which provides pre-built UI components, useful React hooks, headless methods to securely interact with Stytch, and is SSR friendly.
 This project also utilizes Stytch's [Node Backend SDK](https://www.npmjs.com/package/stytch) for authenticating the logged in user's session.

+We'd also recommend checking out our [Next.js quickstart guide](https://stytch.com/docs/guides/quickstarts/nextjs), which explains how to incorporate the Stytch authentication concepts demonstrated in this example app into your own Next.js application.

 This application features Email Magic Links and Google OAuth authentication.
 You can use this application's source code as a learning resource, or use it as a jumping off point for your own project.
 We are excited to see what you build with Stytch!

 ## Set up